Western to the World

 - Demonstrate the applicant is a high-performing PhD candidate.

-- Have a clear link to at least one of the identified disciplines in health and medicine, and will advance Western’s standing in that discipline.
+- Have a clear link to at least one of the identified disciplines in health and medicine, describing how the project will advance Western Sydney University’s standing in that discipline.

-- Meet the defined parameters for a partner university and demonstrate how the program will support Western in building a partnership with that university.
+- Meet the defined parameters for a partner university and demonstrate how the program will support Western Sydney University in building an enduring partnership with that university.

-The selection panel and Deputy Vice-Chancellor, Research and Innovation will have discretion to select applicants which are in the best interest of Western, including ensuring a broad representation of disciplines and partner universities.
+The selection panel and the Deputy Vice-Chancellor (Research, Enterprise and International) have the discretion to select applicants that are in the best interest of Western Sydney University, including ensuring a broad representation of disciplines and partner universities.